sustainers/sustain.md/sustain.md

 If you or your organization gets value out of this project, please consider donating.

 ## Bus factor
-The follow individuals have agreed to take over incase of an untimely death or debilitating illness and/or accident.
+The follow individuals have agreed to take over in case of an untimely death or debilitating illness and/or accident.

 * [Replace with First and Last name]
   * Email: